What Is The Best Webcam Angle For Streaming In 2024

 When It Comes to Resolution

-The Frames per Second of the Webcam
+The Webcam’s Frames per Second

-The second measure of video quality is Framerate.
-It determines how many still images(frames) are shown in a single second of video.
+The second measure of video quality is framerate.
+It indicates how many still images (frames) are displayed in one second of video.
 It is measured in frames per second (fps).

 Video Compression

-Webcam’s Field of View
+Webcam Field of View

 Software Controls